traefik/traefik/docs/configuration/backends/docker.md

 #
 domain = "docker.localhost"

-# Enable watch docker changes
+# Enable watch docker changes.
 #
 # Optional
 #
 watch = true

 # Override default configuration template.
-For advanced users :)
+# For advanced users :)
 #
 # Optional
 #
 # filename = "docker.tmpl"

-# Expose containers by default in traefik
+# Expose containers by default in Traefik.
-# If set to false, containers that don't have `traefik.enable=true` will be ignored
+# If set to false, containers that don't have `traefik.enable=true` will be ignored.
 #
 # Optional
 # Default: true
 #
 exposedbydefault = true

 # Use the IP address from the binded port instead of the inner network one.
-For specific use-case :)
+# For specific use-case :)
 #
 # Optional
 # Default: false
 #
 usebindportip = true

-# Use Swarm Mode services as data provider
+# Use Swarm Mode services as data provider.
 #
 # Optional
 # Default: false
 #
 swarmmode = false

-# Enable docker TLS connection
+# Enable docker TLS connection.
 #
 # Optional
 #